Propane to Natural Gas Conversion Wake Forest, NC

 Natural gas is stored in a central location and must be piped out to your home.
 Typically, natural gas companies will add gas lines to entire neighborhoods and the homeowners will have the option to hook up.
-If your neighborhood doesn't have NG, speak to your HOA or NG provider to see about adding a natural gas line.
+If your neighborhood doesn't have natural gas, speak to your HOA or natural gas provider to see about adding a natural gas line.

 What Is the Cost of Gas Piping?

-The cost of gas piping greatly depends on the amount and type.
+The cost of gas piping greatly depends on the amount and type of material.

 New gas pipe prices vary from $1-10 per foot depending on the material you use.
-Different materials have different life expectancies, so don’t just go with the cheapest option as you should have to pay for gas line repairs which range from $150-$5,000+ After labor and permits, piping costs around $12 - $25+ dollars per foot.
+Different materials have different life expectancies, so don’t just go with the cheapest option, as you could have to pay for gas line repairs, which range from $150-$5,000+.
+After labor and permits, piping costs around $12 - $25+ dollars per foot.
 Each gas system needs its own hookup, so if you have to run a pipe across the home to get to the kitchen or water heater, prices will go up.

 Why Does Landscaping Matter?

-In order to install NG, a pipe needs to be run underground, usually from the road to your home.
+In order to install natural gas, a pipe needs to be run underground, usually from the road to your home.
 The cost to dig the trench is normally included when they lay the pipe, but the work after is not.
 Repairing your yard can be expensive!
 Landscaping costs range from $300-$10,000+.
-Dirty and grass are fairly cheap to repair.
-When you add payment, stone, or brickwork, that's when it begins to get expensive.
+Dirt and grass are fairly cheap to repair.
+When you add pavement, stone, or brickwork, that's when it begins to get expensive.